pyokosmeme/HyperMask/README.md

 4. **Customization Guide**
    Adapt the framework to various relationship types (romantic, familial, mentorship, adversarial, platonic, professional).

+> **Note:** For detailed instructions on creating characters using our template, please refer to our [Character Creation Guideline](./CharacterCreationGuideline.md).

 ---

 ## New Features & Improvements